hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 ## Running -- Docker

-14 scripts are provided to run the various modules as Docker containers.
+Scripts are provided to run the various modules as Docker containers.
 In sequence:

 1. [docker-zookeeper.sh](./src/main/scripts/docker-zookeeper.sh)